aldeacomputer/aldea-js/packages/mocknet/README.md

 ![Version](https://img.shields.io/npm/v/@aldea/mocknet?style=flat-square)
 ![License](https://img.shields.io/npm/l/@aldea/mocknet?style=flat-square)

-The mocknet is a mocked blockchain environment for building on the Aldea Computer.
-There are no blocks, no consensus, just a full-featured virtual machine for validating and executing transactions and an API for fetching state from the mocked environment.
+> A mocked blockchain environment for building on the Aldea Computer

+No blocks, no consensus, just a full-featured virtual machine for validating and executing transactions and an API for fetching state from the mocked environment.

 ## Usage